-Talk of ‘civil war,’ ignited by Mar-a-Lago search, is flaring online
+Talk of ‘Civil War,’ Ignited by Mar-a-Lago Search, Is Flaring Online

 “The statements Trump makes are not overt calls to action, but when you have a huge and devoted following, the chances that one or more people are activated by that are high,” Braddock said.

+A spokesperson for Trump did not respond to requests for comment.
 Trump used the term “civil war” in 2019, when he declared in a tweet that “it will cause a Civil War-like fracture in this Nation from which our Country will never heal” if he was removed from office.
 Last month, Trump said there would be “problems in this country the likes of which perhaps we’ve never seen before” if he was indicted over his handling of the classified documents that were the target of the FBI search.

 Other Republicans have used language suggesting the country is on the brink.
 Greene wrote in August that the Mar-a-Lago search reflected the “type of things that happen in countries during civil war,” in posts to her nearly 900,000 combined followers on Facebook and Telegram.
 Sen. Rick Scott of Florida likened the FBI to the Gestapo, the secret police in Nazi Germany, saying “this cannot be our country.”